mareimorsy/DB/README.md

 ```
 ###Using Raw Queries :
 I bet that you asked what if I wanted to execute more complected queries?
-that's why I created `query()` method, it holds two parameters the first one is SQL query as a string, and the second one is the values that you wanna pass to query as an array.
+that's why I created `query()` method, it holds three parameters the first one is SQL query as a string, and the second one is optional and it's for the values that you wanna pass to query as an array.
 And here is how you can use `query()` method :
 ```php
 $sql = "SELECT * FROM mytable WHERE id = ?";
 $rows = $db->query($sql, [1]);